More...

 There are situation like Game of Thrones where a character may begin a seducer, but then walks the path of redemption to the warrior, like Jamie Lannister.

-These particular archetypical characters can be applied to heroes, but they can also serve as character archetypes for villains.
+These particular archetypal characters can be applied to heroes (or a reluctant hero), but they can also serve as character archetypes for villains.

 Often, the same character traits can be used for different reasons…